-Cold Index (Temperature or Wind- chill) Guideline 45° and Lower Allowable Additional Clothing 1.
-Layered beneath uniform (for example) a.
-Long Sleeves b.
-Long Pants c.
-Additional socks 2.
-Gloves or Mittens 3.
-Stocking caps without Straps 4.
-Sweat Pants or Shirts 5.
-Jackets (must be worn under the uniform) Clothing NOT allowed: 1.
-Hooded Sweatshirts -hoods and strings present possibility of being grabbed.
-2. Ear Muffs (Head bands OK) -Plastic or metal part crossing top of head presents potential hazard.
-3. Scarves -Isadora Duncan Syndrome 40° and Lower Each Half shortened by 5 minutes.
+Cold Index (Temperature (Still air) or Wind-chill) Guideline

+45° and Lower Allowable Additional Clothing

+Layered beneath uniform (for example)

+a.
+Long Sleeves

+b.
+Long Pants

+c.
+Additional socks

+2. Gloves or Mittens

+3. Stocking caps without Straps

+4. Sweat Pants or Shirts

+5. Jackets (must be worn under the uniform)

+Clothing NOT allowed:

+1. Hooded Sweatshirts

+-hoods and strings present possibility of being grabbed.

+2. Ear Muffs (Head bands OK)

+-Plastic or metal part crossing top of head presents potential

+hazard.

+3. Scarves

+-Isadora Duncan Syndrome

+40° and Lower Each Half shortened by 5 minutes.

 35° and Lower Suspend Games

-- Players on sidelines should remain dressed (if in warm-ups) until they enter the game. - No one should sit or lie directly on ground, as heat is lost faster to ground than to air.
+- Players on sidelines should remain dressed (if in warm-ups) until they enter the game. - Players coming off should towel off (if sweaty) and get dressed quickly. - No one should sit or lie directly on ground.
+The heat is lost faster to ground than to air.
 Blankets and chairs are recommended. - Keep hydrated-avoid caffeine and pop. - Keep an eye on field conditions (wet, icy, etc.).
-Cold wet conditions can quickly change field from safe footing to slippery. - Keep an eye on the goalkeeper, who will feel cold first, since not running as much - Referees and coaches should discuss weather and fields pre-game. - Safety and health of the players come first.
+Cold wet conditions can quickly change field from safe footing to slippery. - Keep an eye on the goalie-usually the player who gets coldest first, as not running or moving as field players. - Referees and coaches should discuss weather and fields pre-game. - Safety and health of the players come first.